Quantifying Urban Road Network Vulnerability and Resilience to Attacks: Results

-We simulate traffic on grids using the Simulation of Urban Mobility (SUMO) platform for traffic simulations~\cite{sumo}.
-In our simulations, vehicles enter the grid at a fixed rate, and exit once they have finished their route.
-Routes were chosen randomly, and the rate of entry corresponded to uniform density of 6 vehicles/km/lane in free flow conditions.
+To quantify post-hack traffic disruptions, we do traffic simulations using the Simulation of Urban Mobility (SUMO) platform~\cite{sumo} on representative grids.
+In the simulations, vehicles enter the grid at a fixed rate, and exit once they have finished their route.
+Routes are chosen randomly, and the rate of entry corresponds to uniform density of 6 vehicles/km/lane in free flow conditions.
 Each edge is bidirectional, and each road has 1 lane.
 Roads were blocked at the center, and in the event of road blockage, vehicles could not pass through the road.
-As shown in Fig.~\ref{fig:fig1}, an initially blocked road leads to a traffic jam.
+An initially blocked road leads to a traffic jam.
 Eventually, this traffic jam cascades to adjacent roads, blocking vehicles using those roads in turn, and this cascade continues until the whole grid is blocked by vehicles.

-To understand how an initially blocked road leads to cascading network failure through traffic jams of stopped vehicles, we used NetworkX~\cite{networkx}, a python based network analysis package.
+To understand how an initially blocked road leads to cascading network failure through traffic jams of stopped vehicles, we use NetworkX~\cite{networkx}, a python based network analysis package.
 NetworkX treats roads as edges and intersections as nodes.
-Figure~\ref{fig:fig2}a shows an example scenario in a 5x5 network.
-Here, we used the same initially blocked edge (the 2 nodes connecting the edge are marked in red), corresponding to the SUMO simulation, and observed how an initially blocked edge cascaded to neighboring edges.
+Figure~\ref{fig:fig2}a shows an example scenario in a 5x5 network, where an edge is initially blocked.
+The 2 nodes connecting the edge are marked in red (Fig.~\ref{fig:fig2}a, left).
 Each road is 200m long and can contain a maximum of 25 vehicles end to end.
-Figure~\ref{fig:fig2}b shows the cascade when vehicle blockages spill over from the initially blocked edges to neighboring edges, whose corresponding nodes are marked in red.
+Figure~\ref{fig:fig2}a (right) shows the cascade when traffic jams spill over from the initially blocked edge to neighboring edges, whose corresponding nodes are marked in red.